Samk13/quedro-salary-calculator-kodtest/README.md

 I didn't do testing for now, If it's issential for the review, let me know so I can add it.

 ## Project setup

+1- drink your coffee or sip your tea ☕🍵
+2- smile

+then
 ```
 git clone https://github.com/Samk13/quedro-salary-calculator-kodtest.git
 cd quedro-salary-calculator-kodtest